 The monthly data allotment, as some services limit the amount of data that can be sent, while others are unlimited.

 Pricing on a monthly and annual basis.

 A free trial so the service can be tested without commitment, as some only offer a time limited money back guarantee for their service.

 A free tier, for limited, lighter usage, for example when using public Wi-Fi at an airport, library, or internet cafe.

 The number of client devices per account, as most users have more than a single device.

 Availability of iOS and Android apps from the VPN in order to protect mobile device usage.

 The speeds obtained, as bouncing an internet connection through proxy servers has an overhead, with latency increasing and both download and upload speeds less than without a VPN service.

-This is a highly dynamic area, with plenty of recent attention.
-We’ll be on the lookout for the introduction of new offerings among VPN services, and modified tiers among the current providers.
-For this guide, we focused on using the Windows software VPN extensions which encrypts the traffic from the entire machine, but there is also a need to test browser extensions for the various browsers, and how the VPN services work with open router firmware to encrypt the entire network.
+VPN is a highly dynamic area, with plenty of recent attention.
+We’ll be on the lookout for the introduction of new offerings among these services, and modified tiers among the current providers.

 Some online stores give us a small cut if you buy something through one of our links.
 Read ouraffiliate policyfor more info.